anvilistas/anvil-extras/docs/guides/modules/routing.rst

 In a more complex app, it's common to want to change the Main Form.
 At present, changing the Main Form is not supported (support may be added in a future release).

-Instead it is recommended to change the structure of the Main Form dynamically (sidebar, navbar and title) based on the ``url_hash``.
+Instead, it is recommended to change the structure of the Main Form dynamically (sidebar, navbar and title) based on the ``url_hash``.

 Let's say you have an admin part of the app and a standard part of the app.